NaesMucols/activeDirectoryBitlockerDeployment/README.md

    - I created a test OU and put windows 10 and 11 VMs in that OU.
 It worked for me and helped me see how Bitlocker Drive Encription works.

+- Make sure you read the scripts and input your local network information before running or scheduling them.

 - The likelyhood of me being able to help you diagnose any problems are slim.
    - See: "It works on my machine".